-The survey will produce statistics on shipments of fertilizer in Canada by manufacturers, wholesale distributors and major retailers.
+The survey produces statistics on shipments of fertilizer in Canada by manufacturers, wholesale distributors and major retailers.

-This survey is conducted by Agriculture Division on behalf of the Canadian Fertilizer Institute (CFI) and Agriculture and Agri-Food Canada (AAFC).
+This survey is conducted by Agriculture Division on behalf of Fertilizer Canada (FC) and Agriculture and Agri-Food Canada (AAFC).

 The survey produces statistics on shipments of fertilizer in Canada by manufacturers, wholesale distributors and major retail distributors.
-This survey is a continuation of a survey that was formerly conducted by the Canadian Fertilizer Institute, and covers all major Canadian manufacturers, wholesale distributors and retail distributors.
+This survey is a continuation of a survey that was formerly conducted by Fertilizer Canada, and covers all major Canadian manufacturers, wholesale distributors and retail distributors.

-The information is essential to AAFC to support Canada's international reporting obligations of inventory of Greenhouse Gas emissions governed by the terms of the UNFCCC and Kyoto Protocol agreements.
+The information is essential to AAFC to support Canada's international reporting obligation of the inventory of greenhouse gas emissions.

 - Land use and environmental practices